-My research interests originally were PDEs and calculus of variations.
-I then particularly focused on the mathematical analysis of the Ginzburg-Landau model of superconductivity, and on vortex patterns that may be observed in superconductivity and superfluids, and on their evolution.
-It led me to work more generally on particle systems which interact in a Coulombian way, that are to be found from physics to approximation theory.
-Adding possible thermic effects raises questions which appear in random matrix or in certain models of theoretical physics, which brought me to statistical mechanics and to the interface between analysis and probabilities.
+My research field is originally partial differential equations and calculus of variations.
+I have been particularly interested in the mathematical analysis of the Ginzburg-Landau model of superconductivity and in vortex patterns observed in superconductivity and superfluids, as well as in their evolution.
+That led me to take a broader interest in particle systems that interact in a Coulombian way, which may be found from physics to approximation theory.
+Adding possible thermal effects raises questions which appear in random matrices or in certain models of theoretical physics, which led me to statistical mechanics and to the interface between analysis and probabilities.

 What brought you to do mathematics?